-- Guest: A guest is any person who is not a full-time resident of the specific apartment or suite. - Student Guest: student guest is defined as any current Central Penn student (commuter or resident, full or part-time) who visits or stays overnight in a residence hall to which he/ she has not been assigned. - Off-Campus Guest: Guests from off campus must be at least 18 years of age or enrolled at a college or university.
-Students may petition the Office of Residence Life for special permission to host a guest who does not meet these criteria.
-This petition must be made by the Central Penn student host to the Residence Life Director at least three days in advance of the visit.
+A guest is any person who is not a full-time resident of the specific apartment or suite.

+- Student Guest: student guest is defined as any current Central Penn student (commuter or resident, full or part-time) who visits or stays overnight in a residence hall to which he/ she has not been assigned. - Non-Student Guest: is any person who is not a student of Central Penn College.
+Non-Student Guests must be at least 18 years of age or enrolled at a college or university.
+Students may petition the Office of Residence Life for special permission to host a Non-Student Guest who does not meet these criteria.
+This petition must be made by the Central Penn student host to the Director of Student Housing and Residential Life at least three days in advance of the visit.

+Parent/Guardian Guests

-- Parent/Guardian Guests: Parents/Guardians are welcome to visit their student during the non-registration hours of 9:00 am-11:00 pm.
+Parents/Guardians are welcome to visit their student during the non-registration hours of 9:00 am-11:00 pm.
 For overnight stays parent/guardian must be registered through the online registration form.
-This registration must be submitted in advance and approved through the Office of Residence Life. - Minor (children under the age of 18) Guest Visitation: - Baby Sitting: No baby-sitting is permitted by students in College-owned student housing. - Related Minors: A minor who is related to the host student may stay overnight in College-owned housing if he/she meets all of the following conditions: the minor (1) is 16 years of age or older, (2) is invited to do so by the host student, (3) is the same gender as the host student, (4) is under the direct supervision of the student family member at all times, and (5) has provided a signed parent/guardian liability release and medical permission form to the Office of Residence Life.
+This registration must be submitted in advance and approved through the Department of Student Housing and Residential Life.

+Minor (children under the age of 18) Guest Visitation

+- Baby Sitting: No baby-sitting is permitted by students in College-owned student housing. - Related Minors: A minor who is related to the host student may stay overnight in College-owned housing if he/she meets all of the following conditions: the minor (1) is 16 years of age or older, (2) is invited to do so by the host student, (3) is the same gender as the host student, (4) is under the direct supervision of the student family member at all times, and (5) has provided a signed parent/guardian liability release and medical permission form to the Department of Student Housing and Residential Life.
 Overnight guests may not stay for more than two consecutive nights.